Jesse Squire

 Accomplished technical professional with more than twenty-five years of diverse experience in various roles involving the architecture, development, delivery, and management of software products and the teams that deliver them.

-• Azure Messaging expertise: Engineering lead for the Service Bus, Event Hubs, Event Grid, and Schema Registry libraries, driving hands-on implementation in .NET and guiding cross-language efforts in Python, JavaScript, Go, Java, C++, and Rust.
+Azure Messaging expertise: Engineering lead for the Service Bus, Event Hubs, Event Grid, and Schema Registry libraries, driving hands-on implementation in .NET and guiding cross-language efforts in Python, JavaScript, Java, Go, C++, and Rust.

-• Open source leadership: Engineering Manager for the official .NET SDK for OpenAI and active leader in the open-source community, shaping SDK standards and mentoring engineers across teams.
+Leadership and open source: Engineering Manager for the official OpenAI SDK for .NET and active leader in the open-source community, shaping SDK standards and mentoring engineers across teams.

 Skills